Michael-Schoo/blog/content/post/finite-state-machines/index.md

         continue
 ```

-The last task was the [robot](https://github.com/Michael-Schoo/tasks/blob/main/4%20-%20Finite%20State%20Machines/4.3%20-%20Robot.py), the idea was to make a robot that followed a line and would do different things depending on the senores.
+The last task was the [robot][robot-link], the idea was to make a robot that followed a line and would do different things depending on the senores.
 It had the same annoyances as the door task but it was also solvable with some `input()`'s, this would be better solved by having an actual robot but it worked for demonstration.

 ```python